Table Of Contents

 For example, by analyzing the costs of supporting a particular customer, you can decide how to price your services at renewal to protect your margins.

 Or, you can discover cost centers you could do without.
-Drift used CloudZero to do just that and reduced their annual AWS spend by $2.4 million.
+Drift used CloudZero to do just that, reducing their annual AWS spend by $2.4 million.
 You can, too.

 2. LaceWork – Multi-cloud security platform

-LaceWork manages threats and secures your accounts across Amazon Web Services (AWS), Microsoft Azure, and Google Cloud (GCP) — all in one exceptional platform.
+LaceWork manages threats and secures your accounts across Amazon Web Services (AWS), Microsoft Azure, and Google Cloud (GCP) in one exceptional platform.

 3. Terraform – Multi-cloud deployment platform